 To find out more about the Flu Vaccine, visit your local Allcare Pharmacy.

 *Vaccination service subject to specially trained pharmacist and stock availability.
 Selected stores only.
-A charge of up to €20 may apply.
+A charge may apply.
 Ask your Allcare Pharmacist for details.
 Eligibility criteria applies.